MurmurationsNetwork/MurmurationsDocumentation/docs/developers/wp-aggregator.md

 ## Displaying nodes

 ### Archive and single pages
-By default, Wordpress displays nodes like other custom post types, at the path `example.com/murmurations_nodes`.
+By default, WordPress displays nodes like other custom post types, at the path `example.com/murmurations_nodes`.
 This path can be customized by updating the `node_slug` setting in the Advanced tab of the admin UI.

 ### Shortcodes